petelah/insta-sign/readme.md

 CI/CD is handled with GitHub actions.

-The initial push to dev branch will execute tests and syntax linting
+The initial push to dev branch will execute tests and syntax linting.
+Once it is built and tests are passed in the docker environment the code is them merged via pull request from dev to main.

+Upon a successful merge the code will then be deployed to Amazon AWS on an EC2 instance, if a previous instance is running it will be torn down, rebuilt and started as a system service.

 <!-- CLOUDARCH -->
 <div id="cloudarch"></div>